la2050/archive/_projects/2016/ignite22-a-tech-expo-and-collaborative-experience-celebrating-innovations-shaping-the-22nd-century.md

 project_image: >-
   https://skild-prod.s3.amazonaws.com/myla2050/images/custom540/1008153355741-team91.jpg
 project_video: 'https://www.youtube.com/embed/XLWpDjYyDQI?rel=0&amp;showinfo=0'
-project_description: >-
+project_summary: >-
-  IGNITE22 brings together, in a collaborative environment, the entrepreneurial community, industry partners, academic institutions, and other stakeholders and supporting organizations, for an event that showcases technology that will impact our lives into the 22nd Century.
-IGNITE22 will inspire innovation and creativity in entrepreneurship and STEM programs while supporting the region’s technology hubs.
-With a single accord, we will celebrate the future.
+  IGNITE22 is a technology showcase and collaborative experience that will bring together creators, adopters and facilitators – visionaries that will shape the next century.
 project_is_collaboration: 'Yes'
 project_collaborators: >-
   Through a collaboration with California State University Program for Education